aleedy99/aleedy99.github.io/_posts/2019-09-24-sweater-weather.md

 This project tells what is appropriate to wear depending on the weather.

-One tip I have for myself is to remeber semicolons.
+One tip I have for myself is to remember semicolons.

 ![coding sweater](/img/SweaterOutput1.png)